 While his mainstay effects were the Ibanez Tube Screamer and a Vox wah-wah pedal, Vaughan experimented with a range of effects.
 He used a Fender Vibratone, designed as a Leslie speaker for electric guitars, and provided a warbling chorus effect, which can be heard on the track “Cold Shot”.
 He used a vintage Dallas Arbiter Fuzz Face that can be heard on In Step, as well as an Octavia.

-Guitar Rig & Signal Flow
+Equipment, Guitar Rig & Signal Flow

 A detailed gear diagram of Stevie’s 1985 “Soul to Soul” touring guitar rig created by Adam Cooper can be seen here.
-The diagram is based on multiple interviews conducted with long-time SRV guitar tech and effects builder, Cesar Diaz, and comes from the guitar website GuitarGeek.com.
+The diagram is based on multiple interviews conducted with long-time SRV guitar tech and effects builder, Cesar Diaz, and comes from the guitar website Guitar.com.

 Ibanez TS 808, just like the one I bought in 1980